-Now that same motion tracking technology is being put to use in another early-blooming technology - Virtual Reality.
+Now that same motion tracking technology is being put to use in another developing area of technology - Virtual Reality.
 By attaching a Leap Motion device to the front of an HTC Vive, you can ditch your VR controllers and immerse yourself in a VR world where your hands work the magic.
 At least, that's the promise.

 The Leap Motion controller is one of the easiest things to install on your HTC Vive.
 Simply stick a dock on the front of your headset, pop the Leap Motion controller in and plug it into a spare USB port on your PC using a lengthy extension cable and you're away.
 Of course, there's some necessary software to download and install, but the setup is otherwise a total breeze.

 From there you're then able to try out a variety of different experiences available to download for free from the company's website.

 Our favourites of these current experiences are almost certainly Cat Explorer and Blocks.
 Cat Explorer lets you poke and prod the innards of a furry feline, with the ability to see inside and strip back layers to see its bones, vital organs and more.
 A brilliant little tech demo that shows the potential educational uses VR could have in the near future.